Geometric flavours of Quantum Field theory on a Cauchy hypersurface. Part II: Methods of quantization and evolution: Acknowledgments

-\textbf{Acknowledgments} The authors would like to thank Carlos Escudero Liébana for pointing out to very useful bibliography on the connection of Malliavin calculus with QFT.
-The authors acknowledge partial financial support of Grant PID2021- 123251NB-I00 funded by MCIN/AEI/10.13039/501100011033 and by the European Union, and of Grant E48-20R funded by Government of Aragón.
+The authors would like to thank Prof. Carlos Escudero Liébana for pointing out to very useful bibliography on the connection of Malliavin calculus with QFT.
+Furthermore, we would like to thank Prof M. Schneider for stimulating conversations that sparked our curiosity in the phenomenology of quantum completeness in relation with our framework.

+The authors acknowledge partial financial support of Grant PID2021- 123251NB-I00 funded by MCIN/AEI/10.13039/501100011033 and by the European Union, and of Grant E48-23R funded by Government of Aragón.
 C.B-M and D.M-C acknowledge financial support by Gobierno de Aragón through the grants defined in ORDEN IIU/1408/2018 and ORDEN CUS/581/2020 respectively.